Cambodia is a country in South East Asia, bordered by Thailand to the west, Laos to the northeast and Vietnam to the east.

 The Tonle Sap lake’s volume varies seasonally due to the flow, which is higher during the rainy season than in the dry season.
 The lake level can change up to 100 meters.

-UNICEF is currently working with the Cambodian government in order to improve freshwater quality.
+UNICEF is currently working with the government of Cambodia in order to improve freshwater quality.
 One example of their projects includes helping Cambodia monitor and evaluate existing water infrastructure such as dams that have been built.

 Tourism in Cambodia